NuttaneeKnight/ServiceNow/changeManagament.md

 # What is CHANGE?
  - The additional, modification or removal of any authorized, planned, or supported service or service component that could have an effect on IT services.

+ # What is Change Management
+ - Standard proceddurres and practice for managing requests in effective manner in an effort to drastically minimize the risk an impact a change canhave on business operations.